storyblok/storyblok-nuxt/README.md

 });
 ```

+> **Warning**
-> ⚠️ This SDK uses the Fetch API under the hood.
+> This SDK uses the Fetch API under the hood.
 If your environment doesn't support it, you need to install a polyfill like [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).
 More info on [storyblok-js-client docs](https://github.com/storyblok/storyblok-js-client#fetch-use-polyfill-if-needed---version-5).

 #### Options

 When you initialize the module, you can pass all [_@storyblok/vue_ options](https://github.com/storyblok/storyblok-vue#storyblok-api) plus a `bridge` option explained in our [JS SDK Storyblok bridge section](https://github.com/storyblok/storyblok-js#storyblok-bridge) and a `enableSudoMode` option to define your own plugin (see below).

+> **Note**
 > If you want to use Storyblok inside `nuxt-devtools` you can use the option `devtools`, if enabled, make sure to have installed the @nuxt/devtools module and enable it on your nuxt config.

 ```js